inovex/CalendarSync/docs/adapters.md

 Important: When retrieving the credentials from google, you'll get a `clientId` and a `clientSecret`.
 Make sure to add the `clientSecret` to the `clientKey` setting in your CalendarSync configuration.

+If you want to use the created OAuth Application also with accounts outside of your Google Workspace, make sure to set the Usertype to `external` in the `OAuth Consent Screen` Menu.